SharePoint Web Parts

 Make sure to save and publish your workflow using the options on the SharePoint Designer ribbon.

 Click on “Pending” status to see the workflow details.
 As you can see, the approval task is assigned to CEO, and you can track all your request changes.
 Again, a result notification message will be inboxed to you.
-This is one more reason to create workflow in sharepoint.
+This is one more reason to create a workflow in SharePoint.

-We have proceeded a SharePoint 2013 workflow creation step by step.
-Analogically, you can build your own SharePoint Designer workflows to automate your corporate business processes.
+We have proceeded with a SharePoint 2013 workflow creation step by step.
+Now you know how to create a workflow in SharePoint 2013: the same way you can build your own SharePoint Designer workflows to automate your corporate business processes.
 The trick is to have a wide range of workflow actions to avoid custom coding.

 The Virto SharePoint workflow activities kit allows you to use over 270+ actions to increase your team productivity.
 Learn more about the kit on our site and view the full list of the SharePoint Designer workflows extended by Virto.